"

 Hydrostatic Balance is the state where the gravitational acceleration balances the vertical component of the pressure gradient force.

-In a resting fluid, the value of the hydrostatic pressure at depth H in a fluid (where z=-H) is
+In a resting fluid with the sea surface at z = 0, the value of the hydrostatic pressure at depth H (where z=-H) is

 \[ P(-H)=\rho g H. \]